datacarpentry/shell-genomics/_episodes/01-introduction.md

 You will be prompted to enter a password.
 The password will be provided to you by your instructor.

-After loging on, you will see a screen something like this:
+After loging on, you will see a screen showing something like this:

 ~~~
 Welcome to Ubuntu 14.04.3 LTS (GNU/Linux 3.13.0-48-generic x86_64)